-- Park the Sidelifter alongside the container with approximately 300mm clearance between the container and the Sidelifter. - Do the following checks: - a) Sidelifter twistlocks are directly opposite the container corner castings. - b) Sidelifter Brake is applied! - c) No hazards and obstructions such as overhanging building awnings, electric power lines or telephone cables. - d) Nothing is in the way of the Stabiliser Legs and/or Feet and surface is solid enough to bear them. - e) Twistlocks on the Sidelifter are in the raised position and unlocked - Start the engine and select High speed ( ) operation on the remote control. - Select Stabilisers ( or ).
+- Park the Sidelifter alongside the container with approximately 300mm clearance between the container and the Sidelifter. - Do the following checks: - a) Sidelifter twistlocks are directly opposite the container corner castings. - b) Sidelifter Brake is applied! - c) No hazards and obstructions such as overhanging building awnings, electric power lines or telephone cables. - d) Nothing is in the way of the Stabiliser Legs and/or Feet and surface is solid enough to bear them. - e) Twistlocks on the Sidelifter are in the raised position and unlocked - Start the engine and select High Speed ( ) operation on the remote control. - Select Stabilisers ( ).
 Extend the stabiliser leg extensions to their maximum then tilt the legs until the feet touch the ground.
-Do not load feet Additional pressure will not give additional stability.
+Do not load feet Additional pressure will not give additional stability. - Set the mode selection switch on the remote control to Arms ( ).
+Manoeuvre the top and bottom arms until the chains are positioned centrally to the ends of the container, and fit the lifting lugs into the corner castings of the container, ensuring that there are no twists or tangles in the chains and that the left and right hand lifting lugs are in their correct positions.